“You should do it. I asked last time.”

 The ‘Holiday way’ is not a set of rules, but a mentality, a way of being on and around the river.
 Okay, well, there are a few rules.
 But they are for your own good (said every father ever)!
 The rules have come from over fifty years of experience guiding these same rivers.
 And like any good rule, they evolve as times and needs change.
 The banks of the river are defined by the flow of the water, not the other way around.
 Even a rule-breaker like me can see the logic in that.

 There’s a reason I write the blogs for Holiday rather than running the rivers.
 I don’t have the ‘Holiday Way’.
 I like to write because I can dive into the work unprepared and make it up as I go.
-And because I can eat breakfast at 10am.
-When I plan the camping trip, we get lost, which usually fine because there are no rapids or boats or paying customers.
+And because I can eat breakfast at 10 am.
+When I plan the camping trip, we get lost, which is usually fine because there are no rapids or boats or paying customers.
 But when things are higher stakes, I let Lauren take the reigns.
 The fact that she practices the ‘Holiday Way’ means that I don’t have to (sorry Lauren).

 As a participant on a Holiday river trip you can be like me: lay back and let the professionals tell you what to do, be a helpless and happy child.
 Or, you can jump right in, become a disciple in the ‘Holiday Way’.
 Either way, you will get to run with the legacy of Dee Holladay.
 You will get to go with the flow in elegant efficiency, from the morning bacon to the class three rapids.